around the world in 18 songs

-Israeli/Portuguese singer, composer, and folklore expert Noam Vazana guides a global exploration of the Jewish sound through 18 songs.
-Each of classic tunes from Germany, Russia, Yemen, Morocco, Poland, Ethiopia (and more) represent 18 Aliyot (migration waves).
+Sabra singer, composer, and folklore expert Noam Vazana guides a global exploration of the Jewish sound through 18 songs.
+The programme features all time classic tunes from Germany, Russia, Yemen, Morocco, Poland, Ethiopia (and more) representing 18 migration waves that made their way to Israel throughout history.
 Each song encapsulates a culture, setting, or feeling from its place of origin, as well a strand of Israeli cultural and personal identity brought over through the music.
 Taken together, these beloved sounds offer an eye-opening reflection on how Israel came to be the multi-cultured, vibrant, and complex state it is today.

-This four-part lecture and conversation series is an audiophilic dive into the Ashkenazi culture of Europe; the Sephardim of Andalusia; the Israelites of Africa; and the melting pot of Klezmer in Hollywood.
-Each class will be accompanied by rare archival video and photos courtesy of the National Library in Jerusalem.
+This concert is an audiophilic dive into the Ashkenazi culture of Europe, the Sephardim of Andalusia, the Israelites of Africa and the melting pot of Klezmer in Hollywood.
+Full of stories and priceless anecdotes from Vazana’s international travels and including rare archival materials courtesy of the National Library in Jerusalem, the program uncovers unique and varied Israeli cultural treasures.

-Teacher: Noam Vazana is an acclaimed international singer, composer, pianist and trombonist.
-She is a professor of Voice & Music Career Studies at the London Performing Academy of Music and an enthusiast advocate to the revival of Ladino language.
-She has toured extensively throughout Europe, Asia, the Middle East and North America, represented the Netherlands at the EU Music Festival in Vietnam and played a solo concert at the Kennedy Center USA.
+Noam Vazana is an acclaimed international singer, composer, pianist and trombonist.
+She is a professor at the London Performing Academy of Music and the Jerusalem Music Academy and an enthusiast advocate to the revival of Ladino language.
+She has toured extensively throughout Europe, Asia, the Middle East and North America, represented the Netherlands at the EU Music Festival in Vietnam and played a solo concerts at the Kennedy Center USA, the London Jazz Festival and won multiple awards, including the international Sephardic Music Award ES and the Arts Council England Premiere Award UK.
 She regularly lectures and speaks on panels about Sephardic music, Cultural Awareness, Ladino, Folklore and more.

 A review of Ashkenazi migration waves Since the 1800’s and the 1960’s.